 Connect yourself with nature and go horseback riding.
 It’s a unique and fun way to explore the small town of Wanaka.

 The South Island of New Zealand is my absolute favourite place for this as you’re surrounded by the most picturesque scenes.
 Enjoy the backdrop of Lake Wanaka as you ride through the lush greenery of the south.

 Some wine tours even end at Rippon Vineyard for a glass of wine which we mention later on in this article.

 Tours can cater to all ages and abilities, and you may be able to have the option of booking a private tour.
 They typically cost around $70 NZD to $100 NZD for a two-hour tour.

 Adventure junkies, listen up.
 Many of you will have skydiving on the bucket list.
 New Zealand is the perfect place to do so.
 If flying through the air at 200 kph interests you, you might like the sound of Skydive Wanaka.

-Skydiving isn’t cheap but everyone we know who has done it says it’s worth every cent.
+Skydiving isn’t cheap, but everyone we know who has taken part have said it’s worth every cent.
 Tours start at $299 NZD.

 We’ve got the scenic flight later on in this blog post, but if you go skydiving you’ll technically get to do this too before you jump.
-Considering the scenic flights actually cost around $300 NZD too, skydiving seems to be quite good value.
+Considering the scenic flights actually cost around $300 NZD as well, skydiving seems to be quite good value.

 Scale a Mountain